 - Each cabin participates in Jewish-based activities including time with our educator, engaging in Israeli-based programs, and time spent with our song leaders.

 - Israeli Night and Israel-themed meals, planned by our Israeli staff, help kids connect with Israeli culture.

 - Hebrew sign with English translations and transliterations are built around camp and on our buildings.

 When can I visit?

-Camp welcomes parents, alumni, families and friends at our pre-summer Open House on Sunday, June 5, 2016 from 1-4 pm.
+Camp welcomes parents, alumni, families and friends at our pre-summer Open House.
 When camp is in session we do not allow families to visit camp.
 Parent visitation is disruptive to our program and prevents campers from making the necessary separation that ensures their success.

 Where can I find more detailed information for my enrolled camper?